Our patrons, suppliers, and neighbors are essential to our success.

 We hope you have an occasional thought of us when you rock or dine.

 Michael S. came to the shop to pick out a rocker 17 years after we built him a desk.
 By chance, a week later, I found a photo (film, printed) of him and me on the porch of the showroom.
 When I sent it to him, he suggested a re-shoot.
 He still had the same coat.
 I still had the same hat and sweater.
+Tanya came.

 Furniture making has a long tradition and short rations.
 It's hard to make a living.
 If we can help someone trying, we will.

-I gave a talk at a Furniture Society Conference in 2016 on how we had made it so far.
+I gave a talk at a Furniture Society Conference on how we had made it so far.
 After his talk, I had a conversation with Wendell Castle, who made it much farther and who has inspired many.
 From the podium, his take on knowledge of craft verified and articulated mine: "Share everything you know."

 We're fond of Fischer Hall, local community center, scene of song, dance, family, food, and fest for a century.
 We fixed a structural failure, and hope we have ensured another century for it.